Skip to main content

 Dr. Ash

-"I encourage my patients not to lean on powders for their health.
-Real vitality comes from dense, whole foods.
+"I encourage my patients not to rely on powders for their health.
+Vitality comes from dense, whole foods.
 I do support tools like NAD+ that food cannot deliver in big enough doses to address an age-related drop."

 We have your back.
-At Fishtown Medicine, the goal is not just to order tests and hand you a result.
+At Fishtown Medicine, we do more than order tests and hand you a result.
 We interpret, explain, and advocate.

 Actionable Steps in Philly

-Spend on diagnostics, not on shotgun powders.
+Spend on diagnostics rather than shotgun powders.
 Know what you are missing, then fix it.

 1. Audit your stack.
 Be cautious of proprietary blends that hide doses.